NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. How do you use a snow blower?

-To get the driveway as clean as possible with a snow blower, power it up just after the snow has stopped falling.
-The snow is easier to move when it’s still light and fluffy.
+To get the driveway as clean as possible with a snow blower, power it up just after the snow has stopped falling since snow is easier to move when it’s still light and fluffy.
 Push the snow blower down and back up the sidewalk or driveway, making the necessary adjustments to the discharge chute so that the snow piles up where you want it.

 Q. How do you store a snow blower?

 A cordless snow blower should be stored safely in a garage or storage shed when not in use.
 Those who don’t have sheltered storage will want to secure a waterproof tarp over and around the snow blower.
-Without proper storage and maintenance, folks could wind up with a snow blower that doesn’t work when it’s needed.
+Without proper storage and maintenance, folks could wind up with a snow blower that doesn’t start.

 Q. How long do cordless snow blowers last?